svx/mr.publisher/docs/source/install.md

 # Install

-To install/setup mr.publisher please make sure that you have all dependecies installes, if you have just run *make bootstrap* this will take care about the final setup steps.
+To install/setup mr.publisher please make sure that you have virtualenv and docker already installed.

+For the final setup step just run:

+    make install

+This will create the virtualenv and install the last missing pieces.